On the renormalization of contact interactions for the configuration-interaction method in two dimensions: The two-body problem treated in relative coordinates

-The plots show the exact (red curves) and CI (black curves) radial probability densities of finding two particles at distance $r$, up to the third excited state.
-Such quantity, defined as $r\left|\Psi(r)\right|^2$ and normalized to one, allows to quantify the discrepancy between exact and CI predictions.
-We see in both attractive [Fig.~\ref{excited_r}(a)] and repulsive [Fig.~\ref{excited_r}(b)] cases that the overlap of the probability densities as well as the agreement regarding node locations is almost perfect far from the origin, becoming progressively worse as $r\rightarrow 0$.
-Such deviations, however, remain small in the whole range of $r$, so the overall matching between exact and CI results is excellent, consistently with the data of Table \ref{table1}.
-A closer inspection of the wave function behavior close to the origin, as discussed below, reveals significant qualitative differences between exact and CI results, which however do not affect the substantial agreement between wave functions in the whole space.
+The plots compare the radial probability densities of finding two particles at distance $r$, up to the third excited state.
+We see in both attractive and repulsive cases (figures \ref{excited_r}(a) and (b), respectively) that the overlap of the probability densities as well as the agreement regarding node locations is almost perfect far from the origin, but becomes progressively worse as $r\rightarrow 0$.
+In fact, the square modulus of the exact regularized wave function presents a logarithmic singularity at the origin, originating from the behavior of the hypergeometric function of (\ref{eq:Psiexact}):

-To summarize, we have shown so far that the CI method predicts energies and wave functions that compare well with the regularized ones, provided one works in a certain region of the $(E,r_{\text{r.m.s.}})$ plane.
-This paves the way to the renormalization of the coupling constant $g$ and to its actual usage in CI calculations.
-In the remaining part of the paper we will consider in detail such perspective.
+where $A$ is a normalization constant.
+Note the appearance of a node in the exact ground-state wave function for repulsive interaction [cf.~inset of figure \ref{excited_r}(b)], due to the occurrence of a strongly bound molecular state that is much deeper in energy \footnote{This low-lying energy branch of strongly bound molecular dimers is the absolute ground state.}.
+Any expansion over a finite set of basis functions regular at the origin is unable to reproduce the logarithmic singularity.
+However, in 2D this is expected to have little effect on the calculations of observables dominated by the whole range of $r$.